-BMW’s iDrive infotainment system is among the best on sale, while there just enough interior style to keep you interested
+BMW’s iDrive infotainment system is among the best on sale, but the X4’s interior design lacks the flair of more charismatic rivals

 Unlike in the Mercedes GLC Coupe, even the entry-level BMW X4 comes with real leather seats and you can choose from five colour options.
 You also get six-colour mood lighting as standard, even in entry-level Sport models.

-Step up to an M Sport or M Sport X model and you get a combination more supportive leather seats than standard Sport versions and polished aluminium trims with a neat hexagonal pattern across the dashboard and doors.
+Step up to an M Sport or M Sport X model and you get a combination of more supportive leather seats than standard Sport versions and polished aluminium trims with a neat hexagonal pattern across the dashboard and doors.
+High-spec M Sport X models also come with a panoramic glass roof that makes the BMW X4’s cabin feel much airier – especially in the back.

 Yes the GLC Coupe’s interior is easier on the eye, but there’s no doubting the BMW’s build quality - it’s solid as a rock...

-Entry-level Sport models come with a 6.5-inch infotainment display up on the dashboard.
-Its menus are logically laid out and its reasonably high-resolution screen is easy to read on the move.
+In Sport trim, the BMW X4 comes with a 6.5-inch infotainment display up on the dashboard.
+Its menus are logically laid out and the reasonably high-resolution screen is easy to read on the move.

 Satellite navigation comes as standard across the BMW X4 range and it’s easy to input a postcode using either the on-screen keyboard or the touchpad on top of the scroll-wheel.
-It gives clear, easy-to-follow directions and it’s easy to add or remove waypoints from your route.
+It gives clear, easy-to-follow directions and it’s a doddle to add or remove waypoints from your route.

 Pick a higher-spec M Sport model – or pay extra for the Professional Navigation pack – and you’ll get a larger 10.3-inch infotainment display, but only BMW’s optional Technology Package comes with the extra digital driver’s display.
-This high-resolution screen replaces conventional analogue speedo and rev-counter dials, much like an Audi Q5’s Virtual Cockpit system, and makes the new X4 feel far more futuristic than the relatively old-fashioned Mercedes GLC Coupe.
+This high-resolution screen replaces conventional analogue speedo and rev-counter dials, much like an Audi Q5’s Virtual Cockpit system.
+It certainly makes the BMW X4 feel far more futuristic than the relatively old-fashioned Mercedes GLC Coupe.

 You can even get the BMW X4 with a high-resolution head-up-display system that’ll beam your speed, the current speed limit and upcoming sat-nav directions onto the windscreen.
 It costs quite a bit extra, but it’s both larger and sharper than the similar systems you can get in an Audi or Mercedes.